erickmerchant/assets/README.md

 # @erickmerchant/assets

-Generate css using postcss, and js using browserify.
-Could be part of a static site set-up.
+Generate css using postcss, and js using browserify and babel.

 Uses the following modules.